Email: rfloyd@hooverhullturner.com

 - Represented supplier in federal lawsuit alleging nearly $300 million of liability stemming from alleged product diversion and arbitrage

-- Represented publicly traded company in defense of claim brought by Fortune 150 company
+- Represented publicly traded company in defense of claim brought by then-Fortune 150 company

 - Represented real estate developers in defense of alleged business torts and litigation of accompanying counter- and cross-claims arising out of $30+ million construction project

-- Represented international trade organization in commerce clause litigation adverse to State of Indiana
+- Represented international trade organization in commerce clause litigation adverse to State of Indiana, including on appeal to the United States Court of Appeals for the Seventh Circuit

 - Represented stakeholder and defended against state and federal suits alleging securities fraud in connection with restructuring and sale of business